Mary Peters (1852–1921)

 Mary Peters (c.
 1852–1921) was an Umpqua woman who operated a ferry across the Rogue River.
+She owned land what was known as the smallest Indian reservation in the United States.

 Life

-Peters's father, known as Umpqua Joe, was a member of the Grave Creek band of the Umpqua people who was known for warning settlers and miners in the Grants Pass area of an impending attack from local Indians in 1855.
-Peters's father was reportedly allowed to stay on his land after the end of the Rogue River Wars rather than be removed to a reservation.
-Mary Peters, popularly known as "Indian Mary" – not to be confused with a different Native American woman also living in Oregon during the same period (Kalliah Tumulth, a Watlala Chinook) and also known as "Indian Mary" – lived on the land where her father had operated a ferry to transport miners and supplies in Southern Oregon until his death on November 13, 1886.
-After his death, Peters applied for a claim for the land under the Dawes Act, also known as the "Indian Homestead Act."
+Peter’s was the daughter of Umpqua Joe, and were both members of the Grave Creek band of the Umpqua people who was known for warning settlers and miners in the Grants Pass area of an impending attack from local Indians in 1855.
+The Grave Creek band of the Umpqua people, was a small Takelma-related group whose population declined rapidly during the early 1850s.
+Numbering only around 40–50 people, the band was nearly destroyed during settler expansion and militia violence associated with the Rogue River Wars.
+By 1856, only a few dozen survivors remained, many of whom were forcibly removed to coastal reservations.
+Umpqua Joe also ran a ferry that transported miners and supplies which was very important to the Southern Oregon region.

+How she got the land

+Peter's father was reportedly allowed to stay on his land after the end of the Rogue River Wars rather than be removed due to helping settlers.
+He died on November 13, 1886.

+After his death, Mary Peters, applied for a claim for the land under the Dawes Act, also known as the "Indian Homestead Act.'
+"She was popularly known as "Indian Mary" – not to be confused with a different Native American woman also living in Oregon during the same period (Kalliah Tumulth, a Watlala Chinook) and also known as "Indian Mary."
 Eight years later, she received a little more than 72 acres.
-Her 25-year land deed has often been described as the smallest Indian reservation in the United States.
-In 1958, the land was converted by Josephine County to Indian Mary Park, named after Peters.
+Her 25-year land deed has often been described as the smallest Indian reservation in the United States.'

 She continued to operate her father's ferry business after his death.
 In 1894 she leased the ferry to William Massie and moved with her two surviving daughters to Grants Pass.
-She moved to Salem in 1920 to be near her daughters.
+She moved to Salem, Oregon in 1920 to be near her daughters Rosetta Farlow and Lillian Fairfield.

+She died in 1921 and was buried at City View Cemetery in Salem, Oregon.